 Switzerland will take over the new European drone regulation.
-It will come into force in June 2020.
+It will come into force on 1 January 2021 .
 From this date, drone pilots will be obliged to register.

 Switzerland takes over EU drone regulation